JWill2580/Shopping-Project/README.md

 # Shopping-Project

-Using Java, HTML/CSS, SQL storage and AngularJS to create an AJAX application that handles sales of a product
+Java, HTML/CSS, SQL storage and AngularJS to create an AJAX application Handles sale of a product with shopping cart functionality